Shell formation and two-dimensional nanofriction in three-dimensional ion Coulomb crystals: Results

 Systems with higher ion numbers at $\alpha=3.07$ and $\alpha=4.10$ show a series of non-differentiable points where $E(\varphi)$ abruptly changes its slope, indicating reordering of the outer shell during relaxation.
 Despite these reordering events, both systems return to their initial state after a full $360^\circ$ rotation, as $E(0^\circ) = E(360^\circ)$.
 This symmetry is not always preserved, as later results will show.

-The selected systems demonstrate that small changes in ion number can significantly alter $E(\varphi)$, even if the shell configuration is only slightly altered.
-For example, for the two $\alpha=1.0$ systems as well as both $\alpha=1.52$ systems, the respective inner shells remain unchanged between the different ion numbers, while only the outer shell is slightly reconfigured, causing increased incommensurability and a flattened energy landscape.
+The selected systems demonstrate that small changes in ion number can significantly alter $E(\varphi)$, even when the shell structure changes only slightly.
+For example, for the two $\alpha=1.0$ systems as well as both $\alpha=1.52$ systems, the respective inner shells remain unchanged between the different ion numbers, while the outer shell is slightly rearranged, leading to a modified relaxed rotational path and a significantly flatter energy landscape.

-In the $\alpha=3.07$ case, the $N=83$ system contains two additional ions in the double-helix inner shell compared to $N=82$, increasing its size and the commensurability between the shells.
+In the $\alpha=3.07$ case, the $N=83$ system contains two additional ions in the double-helix inner shell compared to $N=82$, thereby changing the shell geometry and the interactions that shape the energy landscape.
 For $\alpha=4.10$, the helical symmetry observed in the $N=72$ crystal is broken by an added ion in the $N=73$ system, distorting the periodicity in $E(\varphi)$ and raising the energy barrier for rotation.
-A more detailed analysis of the inner shell structures and their effects on the commensurability is given in Appendix~\ref{sec:inner_shell_structure}.
+A more detailed analysis of the inner shell structures is given in Appendix~\ref{sec:inner_shell_structure}.

 We define the effective energy barrier as the peak-to-peak variation of the quasi-static Peierls–Nabarro-type energy landscape for the constrained rotation of the outer shell relative to the inner core,